please log in to the list of all the essential oil very carry

 Appealing in aroma to both men and women, neroli is one of nature’s most effective antidepressant essential oils, which together with its balancing and sedative properties makes it perfect for treating all types of negative emotional conditions, states of anxiety, menopause, and insomnia.
-This action may also in part explain the oils reputation as an effective aphrodisiac.
+This action may also in part explain the reputation of the oil as an effective aphrodisiac.

-Most problem skin conditions respond extremely well to treatments incorporating neroli essential oil, but for the best results mix it with a hypoallergenic carrier lotion or base cream rather than a carrier oil.
-Used as part of a regular skin care routine, neroli improves elasticity, stimulates new cell growth, reduces thread veins, softens wrinkles and scars, and smells absolutely divine.
+Most problem skin conditions respond extremely well to treatments incorporating neroli essential oil, but for the best results mix it with hypoallergenic carrier lotion or base cream rather than a carrier oil.
+Used as part of a regular skincare routine, neroli improves elasticity, stimulates new cell growth, reduces thread veins, softens wrinkles and scars, and smells absolutely divine.
 The perfect skin care oil!

 Monoterpènes : limonène, béta-pinène, (E)-béta-ocimène, myrcène, sabinène, (Z)-béta-ocimène, terpinolène, alpha-pinène

 Esters terpéniques : acétate de linalyle, acétate de géranyle, acétate de néryle